NathanAhlstrom/nathanahlstrom.github.io/_drafts/2016-05-04-APQC-KM-Conference-Overview.md

 _My take-aways:_
 - investigate lucidchart.com to build mindmap type views and more
 - **change management should be a focus for every KM team**
-- **Position KM where burning need exists and grow it from there - Carla O'Dell APQC, restated by Pact speaker**
+- **Position KM where burning need exists and grow it from there - Carla O'Dell APQC, restated by speaker Sara Teitelman**
 - Document current state and ideal future state at the same time

+**Everyday Agile- How Everyday Agile Enhances the Flow of Knowledge | Rockwell Collins**

+This was an amazing talk!
+Their title was very understated, "enhances" should be revolutionizes, sends into orbit, or re-creates...my two cents.

+The main idea was [Agile](https://en.wikipedia.org/wiki/Agile_software_development "Agile on Wikipedia") in the context of knowledge management.
+The cadence/heartbeat of the Agile "sprint" is extremely effective for driving KM into project teams and refining development processes.
+Speaker Tim Wendt referred to the "sprint" and the associated practices as "forcing functions".